Free City: reclaiming the promise of free, public higher education in San Francisco

 The Free City Initiative will:

-- Cover in-state tuition enrollment fees for City College of San Francisco students who live in San Francisco
+- Cover in-state tuition enrollment fees for City College of San Francisco students qualifying for in-state tuition who live in San Francisco

 - Offset educational costs like textbooks and transit for students with unmet financial aid needs